James-Todd/fraud_investment/README.md

 # jbr_fraud_investment
-Repository of data underlying a working paper looking at the financial performance of investment portfolios formed using fraud detection models.
+Repository of models underlying a working paper looking at the financial performance of investment portfolios formed using fraud detection models.
+This repository contains five models trained to predict fraud, all five of which are used as part of an ensemble based on a simple averaging of predictions.
+The underlying data inside of these models has been removed as it was originally extracted from Bloomberg and Capital IQ.